Vescent/SLICE-DHV-Firmware-Upgrade/README.md

   https://github.com/Vescent/SLICE-FFC_Firmware_Upgrade_Utility
 ## Instructions

-  Left click on SLICE_Firmware_Update_Instructions-V1-10.pdf and then click 'Download' to download the instructions for use.
+  Left click on SLICE_Firmware_Update_Instructions-V1-21.pdf and then click 'Download' to download the instructions for use.

+  The V1.21 firmware upgrader automatically retrieves the upgrade files from this repository.
+However, if your system does not allow this,
+  You may need to perform the following steps:

-  Left click on the upgrade package (SC-x-xx-HV-x-xx.zip) and then click 'Download' to download the firmware package to your hard drive.
+       Left click on the upgrade package (SC-x-xx-HV-x-xx.zip) and then click 'Download' to download the firmware package to your
+       hard drive.

-  The three files in the .zip file need to be placed in the folder described in the instructions.
+       The 2 files in the .zip file need to be placed in the folder described in the instructions.
 DO NOT RENAME THEM!
+## Configuration S1.86_HV.21
+ 1. Fixes:
+     Bug where it was possible to set invalid values in the "Range [V]" field via keypad entry.
+     The values are now properly clamped to the acceptable range before they are allowed to be applied.
+ 2. Fixes:
+     Bug wherein rotary knob adjustment of Voltage Setpoint could cause a fatal lockup.
+ 3. Fixes:
+     Bug wherein rotary knob adjustment during TUNE mode could cause the SLICE-DHV to lockup (non-fatally).
+ 4. Fixes:
+     Bug involving redundant warning dialogs.
+A check function has been added to the code so that if a dialog
+     box is already being displayed, a new one will not be spawned.
+ 5. Fixes:
+     Prevents a possible rare lockup associated with TUNE mode, Settings Lock, and the General Settings menu.

 ## Configuration S1.79_HV1.18
  1. Adds:
     Ability to identify R04 or R03 ICE2-HVA board and enable switching output mode on R04 equipped units.